MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 ## Define a management group hierarchy

-Management group structures within an Azure Active Directory tenant help to support organizational mapping and must be considered thoroughly when an organization plans Azure adoption at scale.
+Management group structures within an Azure Active Directory (Azure AD) tenant support organizational mapping and must be considered thoroughly when an organization plans Azure adoption at scale.

 **Design considerations:**

-- Management groups can be used to aggregate policy and initiative assignments.
+- Management groups can be used to aggregate policy and initiative assignments via Azure Policy.
 - A management group tree can support up to [six levels of depth](https://docs.microsoft.com/azure/governance/management-groups/overview#hierarchy-of-management-groups-and-subscriptions).
 This limit doesn't include the root or subscription level.

 **Design recommendations:**

 - Keep the management group hierarchy reasonably flat with no more than three to four levels, ideally.
 This reduces management overhead and complexity.

 - Avoid duplicating your organizational structure into a deeply nested management group hierarchy.
 Management groups should be used for policy assignment versus billing purposes.
-This necessitates using management groups for their intended purpose in enterprise-scale architecture, which is providing Azure policies for workloads that require the same type of security and compliance under the same management group.
+This necessitates using management groups for their intended purpose in enterprise-scale architecture, which is providing Azure policies for workloads that require the same type of security and compliance under the same management group level.

 - Create management groups under your root-level management group to represent the types of workloads (archetype) that you'll host and ones based on their security, compliance, connectivity, and feature needs.
 This allows you to have a set of Azure policies applied at the management group level for all workloads that require the same security, compliance, connectivity, and feature settings.